The Bankrate promise

 This rewards card is relatively hassle-free, with no quarterly activation of categories required or restrictive categories to worry about, and there’s no limit to the amount of cash back you can earn.
 This card should appeal to anyone looking for a more effortless way to swipe and earn.

 You can redeem your cash back rewards for a check, statement credit or direct deposit.

-Another option is to convert your rewards to Citi ThankYou Points, which only requires $1 in rewards to redeem.
+Another option is to convert your rewards to basic Citi ThankYou points, which only requires $1 in rewards to redeem.
 When converting your cash back earnings to ThankYou points, $1 in cash rewards is equal to 100 ThankYou points.

 Citi automatically creates a ThankYou account for you when you opt to redeem your rewards for points.
 Through your ThankYou account, you can cash in your points for gift cards, travel with Citi or Shop with Points on Amazon or PayPal.
-Unfortunately, you won’t be able to transfer ThankYou points to a Citi travel partner without a premium Citi travel card such as the Citi Premier® Card or the Citi Prestige® Credit Card.
+Unfortunately, you won’t be able to transfer ThankYou points to a Citi travel partner without a premium Citi travel card such as the Citi Premier® Card.

 An important note: Your Citi Double Cash rewards will expire if you don’t use your card for 12 months.